“”

 This will impact the long-term reliability of electrical service for your area.
 By combining the three aging substations into one site at a new location, we are implementing an innovative, optimized solution to satisfy urgent needs around safety, reliability and cost.

-Sustainable Energy Plan projects
+Sustainable Energy Plan Projects

 Our vision is coming to life.
 We’re working on projects across our community that improve the electric grid, reduce emissions, increase clean energy use and provide safe, affordable energy for our community.